Computing Technology for Math Excellence Logo

 Long-range and Short-range Curriculum Maps

 The curriculum we teach should revolve around enduring understandings that we wish all learners to have about mathematics and any other disciplines.
 In the words of Carol Ann Tomlinson and Jay McTighe (2006), this will help "uncover" the content standards deemed essential.
-Understanding by Design (UBD) is a model of curriculum development that focuses on what to teach and how, and the assessment evidence to collect.
+Understanding by Design (UbD) is a model of curriculum development that focuses on what to teach and how, and the assessment evidence to collect.
 It is the companion to differentiated instruction.
-McTighe and Grant Wiggins (2004) defined the model, which is often called “Backwards Design,” as a three stage process in which alignment is a key word.
+McTighe and Grant Wiggins (2004) defined the model, which is often called “Backwards Design,” as a three stage process: Desired Results, Assessment Evidence, and Learning Plan.
+Alignment is a key word.
 The model is useful for both short range and long range planning.

 Stage 1, Desired Results, includes writing goals linked to state and national standards, identifying enduring understandings (the "Big Ideas") framed as full sentences, writing essential questions tied to those understandings, and identifying what students will know and be able to do (skills).
 Enduring understandings cannot be read in a book.
 They are abstract and require “uncovering.”
 The understandings need to complete the stem, "Students will understand that..."
 The essential questions need to be provocative and engaging enough to serve as a hook for students; good essential questions will lead to retention and transfer.
 Foundational knowledge and skills need to be a comprehensive list of facts and skills to underpin the unit (McTighe & Wiggins, 2004).